 Keep reading to the end and you can grab this resource for free.

 Why use the Christmas Number of the Day?

 As teachers, we tend to focus our key work in developing number skills at the beginning of the school year.
-However, strong numbers skills support our students to grow in all areas of Mathematics.
-By continually working on these skills and building students confidence to work with numbers, you will be supporting their future learning in Math.
+However, strong number skills support our students to grow in all areas of Mathematics.
+By continually working on these skills and building students' confidence to work with numbers, you will be supporting their future learning in Math.
 Not only that, this task requires fluency and rigour, is easily differentiated, all the while being fun for the students!

 Different ways you can use this resource:

 Enlarge a copy and model / complete one as a class

 Ask students to roll dice to come up with a number to work with

 Allow students to work in pairs to complete

 Complete and then create a Christmas Math display (a number alternative to a class Christmas Tree)

 Differentiate by getting students to work with different sized numbers (the resource includes templates for 2-digit, 3-digit and 4-digit numbers)